 As you can see in the picture.
 My first pass with the router is to cut the larger part of the board.
 Before I start to cut through the fingers.
 You don’t have to do this it just makes it easier when I start the final pass.

 When you start to rout, start from right to left this helps with tear out.
 This is a problem with soft wood.
 After your finished routing it should look like the picture.

 Now that your finished routing you will need to test fit.
-It should be a snug fit with little or no gaps.
-If it is too tight you will need to adjust your router to make shallower cuts and if it is to lose then you need to adjust for deeper cuts.
-Do this until you can achieve no gap, be careful when fitting if you apply to much force you can split the wood.
+If it is too tight you will need to adjust your router to make shallower cuts.
+And if it is to lose then you need to adjust for deeper cuts.
+Do this until you can achieve no gap.
+Be careful when fitting if you apply to much force you can split the wood.